andrasq/node-qrpc/Readme.md

 messages, but do not return a response to the caller.
 One-way message passing is a much more efficient way to push data for eg reporting or stats delivery.
 The handler function should not declare the `next` argument as a reminder that no response will be returned to the caller.
-A no-op next function is provided to the handler, however, just in case.
+A no-op next function is passed in to the handler, however, just in case.

 Calling endpoints is one-way message passing:  the data will be acted on by the